UPAC REQUESTOR HANDBOOK

 Organizations with Standing Allocation status are not allowed to submit addendum requests.

-An entire request or portions of a request may be tabled for a number of reasons including, but not limited to, the request being incomplete, lack of pertinent information, and discrepancies in calculations.
+An entire request or portions of a request may be tabled for several reasons including, but not limited to, the request being incomplete, lack of pertinent information, and discrepancies in calculations.

 3.2.
 Programs

-Prior to signing out a UPAC program funding request form, requestors must start with the program registration form available in 125 HUB–Robeson Center or online at https://25live.collegenet.com/pro/psu.
-A program registration meeting should be held prior to submitting a request.
-Once this form is completed and signed by a program advisor, a program funding request form may be signed out from UPAC.
+Prior to submitting a UPAC program funding request form, requestors must start with the program registration form available in 125 HUB–Robeson Center or online at https://25live.collegenet.com/pro/psu.
+A program registration meeting must be held prior to submitting a request.
+Once this form is completed and signed by a program advisor, a program funding request form may be submitted to UPAC via OrgCentral

-Program request forms must include appropriate materials including a quote for the honoraria, honoraria biography and reviews, venue confirmation, banner space confirmation, and bids for all items to be purchased or rented.
+Program request forms must include appropriate materials including a quote for the Speaking/Performing Artist Fees, Speaking/Performing Artist Fees biography and reviews, venue confirmation, banner space confirmation, and bids for all items to be purchased or rented.
 A total budget must be submitted with your program request including documentation and bids for non-requested or non-fundable items for the program.

 3.2.1.
 Guidelines